 The deadline to submit a fellowship application is December 31, 2019.
-Before applying, you must receive confirmation of support from the home and host institution.
+Before applying, you must receive approval from the home and host institutions.

 A complete application, written in English only, should be submitted to firstname.lastname@example.org and consists of:

 - Completed application form

-- CV [limited to 3 pages, including name of graduate degree institution; most relevant research and work experience, publications, presentations, etc.] of both visitor and host
+- CVs [limited to 3 pages, including name of graduate degree institution; most relevant research and work experience, publications, presentations, etc.] of both visitor and host

 - Statement of Interest/Proposed Research; limited to 2 pages.
 Please address the following in your statement: